dovecot/documentation/source/developer_manual/design/auth_process.rst

 =============================

 See :ref:`Design/Processes <dovecot_processes>`
-for an overview of how the authentication process works.
+for an overview of how the Dovecot processes work.

 There are four major classes in the code: